jundalisay/spblist/content/en/research/mohammad/quran/sura-086.md

 ## 87. The Most High (al-a’la)

-{{< s v="2" >}}  Allah creates and regulates.
+{{< s v="2" >}}  Enki creates and regulates.

 {{< s v="3" >}}  He who measures and guides.{{< s v="4" >}}  He who produces the pasture.{{< s v="5" >}}  And then turns it into light debris.

 6. We will make you read, so do not forget.

-7. Except what Allah wills.
+7. Except what Enki wills.
 He knows what is declared, and what is hidden.

 8. We will ease you into the Easy Way.